mbrt/keygen-post/post.md

 To solve the problem we have to think about what variables we can move around to get different valid serial numbers to start with, and with them solve related mail addresses and compute a customer number.

-We have to add constraints to the serial generation, so that every run we can run a slightly different version of the program and get a different serial number.
+We have to add constraints to the serial generation, so that every time we can run a slightly different version of the program and get a different serial number.
 The simplest thing to do is to constraint `get_index_in_mail_table` to return an index inside a proper subset of the range [0, `HEADER_SIZE`] used before.
 For example we can divide it in equal chunks of size 5 and run the whole thing for every chunk.

 This is the modified version of the serial generation: